 Our work is provided free of advertising and free to readers.
-We welcome other news outlets to republish our work, all we ask in exchange is that you edit only for style or to shorten, provide proper attribution and link to our web site.
+We welcome other news outlets to republish the work of our journalists.
+All we ask in exchange is that you edit only for style or to shorten, provide proper attribution and link to our website.

 The Independent is part of States Newsroom, a national 501(c)(3) nonprofit supported by grants and a coalition of donors and readers.

 We retain full editorial independence, and all editorial decisions are made by our journalists.
 Donors have no influence over content.

 The Independent also features informed commentary, though we generally do not accept submissions from declared candidates for public office or sitting elected officials.
 Contact Editor-in-Chief Jason Hancock at [email protected] with submissions.
 Please include links and sourcing to expedite fact-checking.